rseng/devstories/pages/about.md

 ---
 layout: page
-title: About RSE Stories
+title: About devstories
-description: About Research Software Engineer Stories
+description: Why did we build it?
 permalink: /about/
 ---